Apply for a passport

 Prerequisites

-- You have German citizenship.
+- You are a German citizen.

 -